Why are we so reactive?

 What if we could choose to respond rather than react?

-When we share our feeling with the other, especially the difficult feelings like anger and the hurt behind the anger, we give them the example of how to begin to respond instead of react and we can all move to much more satisfying relationships.
-It helps if we can receive their hurt feelings the same way we would like ours to be received!
+When we share our feeling with the other, especially the difficult feelings like anger and the hurt behind the anger, we provide an example of how to respond instead of react and we can all move to much more satisfying relationships.
+It helps if we can receive their hurt feelings the same way we would like ours to be received.

 Filed under